ON DEMAND: Tracks in the Snow - The Henry Girls 20 Dec 2021 - 31 Jan 2022

-Watch one of The Ark's most popular music shows from your home or classroom this Christmas.
+Watch one of The Ark's most popular music shows from your home or classroom this January.
 Follow the heavenly harmonies of The Henry Girls into an enchanting world of winter!

-From sparkling icicles to wolves in the forest, the joy of sledding at high speed or the wonder of the Aurora Borealis on a frosty night, discover the magic and mysteries of the festive season.
+From sparkling icicles to wolves in the forest, the joy of sledding at high speed or the wonder of the Aurora Borealis on a frosty night, discover the magic and mysteries of this time of year.

 And just what did make those tracks in the snow?
 Find out as the band’s playful humour and trademark folk and trad melodies celebrate some of the things we love to see and do when the world turns white.

 Tracks in the Snow was commissioned and produced by The Ark as part of our mission to create high-quality music performances crafted especially for young audiences.
 The show premiered at The Ark in Dec 2015 followed by a further sell-out run in Dec 2017.

 Recorded with in early December 2021, we are delighted to be offering families and schools the opportunity to stream the show on-demand into your classroom or sitting room no matter where you live!

 Take a look at the trailer:

 Perfect for all primary school classes, Tracks in the Snow links in with the Listening and Responding strand units of the Music curriculum.
 It fosters a sense of excellence in and appreciation of new music.
 Featuring Irish musicians playing a range of instruments including piano, harp, voice, accordion, fiddle and double bass as well as percussion, it provides children with an opportunity to listen to a range of unfamiliar music pieces and broaden their sound sources.

 A free downloadable classroom pack is available which provides a range of accessible music activities and creative approaches connected to the theme and songs of the show.
 The activities will encourage music-making projects in the classroom and support imaginative music responses to the performance which are relevant to the composing and performing music curriculum strands.

 About The Henry Girls...